fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 > It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change. *Charles Darwin*

+> If you always do what you’ve always done, you’ll always get what you’ve always got. *Henry Ford*

 ----

 Understand the resistance to change